Life in the Red: Barron Miles Jr., son of former Husker DB, set to walk on at NU

 A familiar name is set to join the Nebraska football program.

-Barron Miles, Jr., the son of former Nebraska defensive back Barron Miles, is joining the Cornhuskers as a walk-on this fall, the elder confirmed to the Journal Star.
+Barron Miles, Jr., the son of former Nebraska defensive back Barron Miles, is joining the Huskers as a walk-on this fall, the elder confirmed to the Journal Star.

 The legacy continues @B2MILES14 pic.twitter.com/jZXTDpX7Mw— Barron Miles (@barronmiles09) June 16, 2020

-His dad, of course, was one of the best defensive backs in NU history, a two-time First-Team All-Big 8 selection in 1993 and 1994.
+His dad, of course, was one of the best defensive backs in NU history, a two-time first-team All-Big Eight selection in 1993 and 1994.
 As a senior, Miles had five interceptions and 13 break-ups to go along with four blocked kicks.

 Miles is now the defensive backs coach of the Canadian Football League's Montreal Alouettes.
 He also played more than a decade in the CFL.